-We will visit four operating vineyard/wineries along the excursion transect, and will offer an optional fifth vineyard at the end of the regularly scheduled trip:
+We will visit five operating vineyard/wineries along the excursion transect, and will offer an optional sixth vineyard at the end of the regularly scheduled trip:

 Parker-Binns Vineyards, Polk County, Inner Piedmont

 Marked Tree Vineyards, Henderson County, Blue Ridge escarpment

 St. Paul Mountain Vineyards and Appalachian Ridge Cidery, Henderson County, Blue Ridge plateau

 Stone Ashe Vineyards, Henderson County, Blue Ridge plateau

 Biltmore Estate Winery/Vineyard, Buncombe County, Blue Ridge plateau

 Burntshirt Vineyard, (Optional high-altitude vineyard at 3600’), Blue Ridge escarpment